 An out-of-control and frustrated buyer is a buyer who is about to cancel the short sale transaction.
 These types of buyers do not want to wait for short sale approval.
 They will cancel and then enter into another short sale transaction, which starts the clock ticking again.
 Makes you wonder why.

 Another problem is that the wait for the short sale timeline gives buyers too much time to think about buying the short sale.
 If they were buying a traditional sale, by the time they decided they did not like the home, hated the neighbors, and wished they'd never laid eyes on the place, the transaction would be closed.
 But short sales take so long that buyers have too much time to consider all the negatives and drawbacks.
 Sometimes, they develop cold feet.

 I had a buyer cancel a short sale which she swore initially was her dream home.
 She had the approval letter, and the lender was close to drawing documents.
 But the appraisal was $20,000 lower than the sales price because there very few sales in that neighborhood.
 The appraiser had to look outside of the area for comparable sales.
 He used sales that were not really comparable sales.
 The buyer was afraid the value of the home fell during her 30-day escrow period by $20,000, and she freaked out.

 Instead of being thrilled that the bank was forced to reduce the price of her home by $20,000, the buyer canceled the short sale.
 She was not ready to buy a home.
 Not every buyer is ready to buy a home.

-When these types of events happen and the buyer cancels, the short sale timeline starts over.
-This is why the most important thing you can do in a short sale is to keep the buyer informed, engaged and happy.
+When these types of events happen, and the buyer cancels, the short sale timeline starts over.
+It is why the most important thing you can do in a short sale is to keep the buyer informed, engaged, and happy.